JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/integration_tests/integration_tests_ui.md

 The test does the following:

-* Opening the popup
-* Click the <control>Current File</control> button.
+1. Opening the popup by clicking the <control>Current File</control> button.
-* Popup menu appears.
-* Finding the list
-* Use `popup()` to locate the popup with a configuration list.
+2. Finding the list by using `popup()` to locate the popup with a configuration list.
 This works without any XPath because at the moment of the call, there are no other popups shown on the UI.
-* Find the list containing the text `Edit Configurations` by using the following query: `jBlist(xQuery { contains(byVisibleText("Edit Configurations")) })`.
+3. Finding the list containing the text `Edit Configurations`.
-* XQuery searches for the list component that contains the visible text `Edit Configurations`.
+XQuery searches for the list component that contains the visible text `Edit Configurations` and verifies the list presence.
-* Verifying list presence
-* Use `shouldBe(<message>, present)` to ensure the list exists.
+4. Using `shouldBe(<message>, present)` to ensure the list exists.
 This is important because `popup().jBlist` creates a lazy reference without actually checking the results.
 The actual check happens when `shouldBe` calls the `present` method.
 The `shouldBe` method waits 15 seconds until the condition is met and can be used to assert various properties.
-* Checking list contents
-* Access the `rawItems` property to get all list items.
-* Verify the `backup-data` exists in the list.
+5. Checking list contents by accessing the `rawItems` property to get all list items and asserting `backup-data` exists in the list.
-* Include full list content in the error message for debugging.
+6. Including full list content in the error message for debugging.